KaimiHuang/Quantifying-News-Sentiment-and-Its-Correlation-with-Stock-Price-Changes/README.md

 The analytical procedure is broken down into 3 parts: 1) train a model to quantify sentiment in news, 2) use the model to predict sentiment in historical news articles, and 3) calculate and visualize the correlation between sentiment and stock price changes.

 Model-training involves data wrangling, feature extraction, and model selection.
 Train and test data is from FinancialPhraseBank-v1.0 (https://huggingface.co/datasets/takala/financial_phrasebank).
 Feature extraction is done via TF-IDF (Term Frequency-Inverse Document Frequency), where a feature matrix is produced.
 Then, features will be fed to a Multinomial Logistic Regression classifier for training.
 The classifier is trained to classify a sentence to have positive sentiment (+1), neutral sentiment (0), or negative sentiment (-1).
 GridSearch is used to perform cross validation and select the best combination of parameters for the classifier.
 The best model is tested for accuracy using test data.
 This is a very basic model.
-If time permits, other models such as bert will also be considered.
+If time permits, other models such as FinBERT will also be considered.

 Historical news sentiment prediction involves data wrangling and applying the selected model from step 1 to processed text.
 Historical financial news articles are from https://huggingface.co/datasets/ashraq/financial-news-articles.
 Data cleaning utilizes regular expression functions to extract information such as date, newspaper, and public company name, from text such as url and article title.
 The cleaned data is stored in and returned as data frames.
 In terms of sentiment prediction, each article is broken into sentences, and each sentence is evaluated for sentiment (+1, 0, -1).
 Non-zero sentiments are summed and counted for each article.
 After that, data is aggregated by date and the mean sentiment is taken, so that the final data frame contains time-series sentiment scores.
 For visualization, line graph and a bar chart where blue bars represent positive sentiment and red bars represent negative sentiment can also be obtained.